Osteoarthritis of the knee and complementary medicines: how effective are they?

 It can be difficult to live with osteoarthritis of the knee - also known as gonarthrosis - but it is possible to preserve your quality of life by making a few everyday adjustments.

-Osteoarthritis of the knee: physical activity at the heart of its management
+Osteoarthritis of the knee: what exercises and physical activity to do?

-In osteoarthritis of the knee, regular and moderate physical activity is recommended to alleviate pain and improve mobility.
-Below are some tips to help you look after your knees by getting them moving.
+In case of osteoarthritis of the knee, regular and moderate physical activity is recommended to alleviate pain and improve mobility.
+Below are some exercises and tips to help you look after your knees by getting them moving.